3drepo/3drepogui/README.md

 Libraries are referenced within 3drepogui.pro, you may wish to view and alter this where appropriate.

-Before compilation, 3drepogui.pri file is up to date.
+Before compilation, make sure 3drepogui.pri file is up to date.
 This can be done by running the provided python script `python updateSources.py`

 ## Compiling on Windows